Looking to escape day-to-day life with your partner for a few days by exploring one of the most romantic getaways in Texas?

 Wimberley’s colorful downtown is packed with galleries, shops, restaurants, and even a series of whimsical painted boot statues perfect for photo ops.

-If you and your partner want to get outdoors and enjoy a classic Texas pastime on your vacation, consider heading to Bandera–the cowboy capital of Texas!
+If you and your partner want to get outdoors and enjoy a classic Texas pastime on your vacation, consider heading to Bandera–the self-declared cowboy capital of Texas!

 As one of Texas’ most popular destination wedding locations, it’s no surprise that Dripping Springs is among the most romantic getaways in Texas!

 Located a mere 30 minutes from Austin (traffic dependent, of course), Dripping Springs is known for its many wineries, its beautiful Hill Country views, and for being home to what is arguably the most photogenic swimming hole in Texas: the famous Hamilton Pool.

 Beyond its iconic swimming hole, though, Dripping Springs still has plenty more to offer.